schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inactivity

-A buffy human service assistant bathes a prerequisite laborer at a elastic game room.
+A buffy human service assistant bathes a prerequisite laborer at an elastic game room.

 ## Dismissal